Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Galactic millisecond pulsar binary population

-In the bottom panels of Figure~\ref{fig:orbital_periods}, we show the distributions of companion masses (left) and orbital periods (right) for the MSPs in our ATNF catalogue selection.
+In Fig.~\ref{fig:orbital_periods_bottom_panels} we show the distributions of companion masses (top) and orbital periods (bottom) for the MSPs in our ATNF catalogue selection.
 The companion mass distribution can be approximated by a power law with an exponent of $-4$, which matches the observed trend down to $\sim 0.2$\,M$_\odot$, particularly for systems in globular clusters (orange distribution).
 In the right panel, we compare the orbital period distribution with the detection efficiency curves from \citet{Bagchi2013MNRAS} for standard ($\gamma_1$) and acceleration ($\gamma_2$) radio searches.
 The number of known MSPs drops sharply at short orbital periods, closely following the shape of the $\gamma_1$ efficiency curve.
 This suggests that observational biases significantly affect the detection of binaries with orbital periods shorter than one day, and implies that the intrinsic population may be more uniformly distributed in logarithmic orbital period space than the observed sample indicates.